alihammadraza/phpVagrantRedisMySQL/README.md

 In order to try and speed up the application I have turned on php zend opcache which resulted in a sizable improvement in page load times on apache bench.
 But I think more can be done here if we were to use nginx instead of apache2 or put haproxy at top and only channel index.php requests to nginx with the other going through apache.
-In my experience nginx performs even better than apache with mpm_worker.
-Changing  settings in mysql config file for innodb related values can also bring improvement.

 ## Stats.php

-stats.php file uses the moService object to provide provide with relevant performance statistics of the MO API.
+stats.php file uses the moService object to provide with relevant performance statistics of the MO API in json format which are

-It providers
-	1) The number of messages that have been processed in the last 15 minutes
+	1) The number of messages received in the last 15 minutes

 	2) The time taken for processing last 10,000 messages i.e. start and end time